yshmarov/yshmarov.github.io/_posts/2021-06-07-rolify-scopes.md

 Meaning, 2 different posts can easily have different **admins** and **moderators**.

-But Ransack has no default scopes to see all user with a role for a post, or all posts that a user has a role for.
+But Rolify has no default scopes to see all user with a role for a post, or all posts that a user has a role for.

 Here are some example relationship scopes that you can add to your models and fix the "problem":